flink-extended/ai-flow/docs/content/user_guide/tutorial.md

 ```
 In `project_name`, we define the project name, which will be the default namespace of workflows in this project as well.

-> Namespace in AI Flow is used for isolation.
+> Namespace in AIFlow is used for isolation.
 Each workflow can only send events to its own namespace while it can listen on multiple namespaces.
 The reason for enabling listening on multiple namespaces is that the workflow could be triggered by external events from notification service.

 For `server_uri`,  they tell where the `AIFlowServer` is running on.

-Then, we configure the `blob` property which tells AI Flow where to execute workflows in this project(i.e., local or remote env).
+Then, we configure the `blob` property which tells AIFlow where to execute workflows in this project(i.e., local or remote env).

 Here we choose to use `LocalBlobManager` and as a result, the project will run locally.